FREE-Merging: Fourier Transform for Efficient Model Merging: Experiments

 \subsection{Ablation Study}

 In this section, we conduct ablation experiments on the components of our method.
 All experiments are performed on ViT-B/32 with eight classification tasks as target tasks.

-\textbf{Ablation on FR-Merging.} In this part, we analyze the impact of replacing FR-Merging on the backbone performance and overall performance.
-Table~\ref{tab:ablation-all} shows that adding FR-Merging leads to an 11.16\% performance increase.
-Next, we replace high-pass filtering with other cost-free methods such as Ties~\cite{yadav2024ties}, Top-K, Task Arithmetic~\cite{ilharco2022editing}, outlier dropout~\cite{davari2023model}, EMR-Merging~\cite{huang2024emr}, and PCB-Merging~\cite{du2024parameter}, while also comparing low-pass filtering, and median filtering, with detailed results in Fig~\ref{fig:ablation-fourier}.
-To ensure a fair comparison, all experts use an additional 1\% of parameters.
+\textbf{Ablation on FR-Merging.} We analyze the impact of FR-Merging on the backbone and overall performance.
+Table~\ref{tab:ablation-all} shows that the performance of various models greatly improves after employing FR-Merging.
+We then compare high-pass filtering with other cost-free methods, including Ties~\cite{yadav2024ties}, Top-K, Task Arithmetic~\cite{ilharco2022editing}, outlier dropout~\cite{davari2023model}, EMR-Merging~\cite{huang2024emr}, and PCB-Merging~\cite{du2024parameter}, as well as low-pass and band-pass filtering, with results in Fig.~\ref{fig:ablation-fourier}.
+For fairness, all experts use 1\% additional parameters.

-Our proposed FR-Merging outperforms other cost-free methods on both the backbone and in combination with task experts, demonstrating its effectiveness in minimizing task conflicts in the merged network.
-Examining the different filtering methods, we find that low-pass filtering leads to great performance degradation, confirming that the low-frequency information contains task-specific signals and greatly affects generalization.
-Median-pass filtering also performs worse than FR-Merging, and this is because some high-frequency signals preserve abrupt changes in the signal and their removal harms the performance of the model.
+Our proposed FR-Merging outperforms other cost-free methods on both the backbone and with task experts, minimizing task interference.
+Examining the different filtering methods, we find that low-pass filtering leads to great performance degradation, confirming that task interference in low-frequency regions is severe.
+Band-pass filtering also performs worse than FR-Merging, and this is because some high-frequency signals preserve abrupt changes in the signal and their removal harms the performance of the model.

-\textbf{Ablation on Merging Coefficients.} This part presents an ablation study on our merging coefficients as in Eq.~\ref{eq:lambda}.
-Table~\ref{tab:ablation-all} shows the results.
-It can be found that incorporating merging coefficients instead of simply averaging leads to a slight improvement.
-This is because the merging coefficients fully consider the variations of the outputs for each task before and after merging, ensuring that the output after merging is similar to the one before merging.
-This is especially suitable for cases where the magnitudes of the fine-tuning parameters of different tasks are inconsistent.
+\textbf{Ablation on Merging Coefficients.} We conduct an ablation study on our merging coefficients as in Eq.~\ref{eq:lambda}, with results in Table~\ref{tab:ablation-all}.
+Using them instead of simple averaging yields slight improvements by considering output variations, benefiting tasks with varying fine-tuning magnitudes.

-\textbf{Ablation on Task Expert.} We conduct an ablation study on the expert extraction method, First, Table~\ref{tab:ablation-all} shows that incorporating our proposed experts and rescaling method leads to great improvements, confirming the effectiveness.
+\textbf{Ablation on Task Expert.} We conduct an ablation study on the expert extraction way.
+Table~\ref{tab:ablation-all} shows that incorporating our experts and rescaling method results in significant improvements, confirming their effectiveness.
+To validate the superiority of our method, we evaluate expert-only performance with varying parameter proportions, comparing Top-K selection, Bernoulli selection~\cite{yu2024language}, SVD extraction~\cite{lu2024twin}, and our Top-K selection with rescaling.
+Fig.~\ref{fig:ablation-expert} shows that our method excels, particularly under high sparsity.